mamoore1440/personal-site/src/content/model/RTH-Part-1.md

   => Changes in Humans are nondeterministic
     => The future state of Humans is essentially impossible to determine (2)

-Humans are imperfect at viewing Reality
-  => Subjections of Reality will essentially never be perfect (3)
+Humans are imperfect at viewing Reality && Humans have Subjections of Reality => Subjections of Reality will essentially never be perfect (3)
-    => The perfectly efficient S&D Connections will essentially never take place => Pareto efficiency is essentially impossible (8)

 ### Reality
 Reality does not have free-will && Reality changes over Time